Crypto137/MHServerEmu2013/README.md

 2. Acquire a copy of the 1.10 client.
 You can download older versions of the game client, including 1.10, **if you have Marvel Heroes in your Steam library**.

-   1. Open the Steam console by entering `steam://open/console` in your web browser's address bar or by clicking [this link](steam://open/console).
+   1. Open the Steam console by entering `steam://open/console` in your web browser's address bar.

    2. Enter the following command in the Steam console: `download_depot 226320 226321 2968810361455133183`.
 You should see the following message in the console: `Downloading depot 226321 (36326 files, 10375 MB) ...`.
 There will be no download progress indicator, but when the download finishes, a `Depot download complete` message will be printed to the Steam console.